-All patients who complain of fresh bleeding from the throat, whether or not this has stopped when the patient presents, must be admitted for observation.
+All patients who complain of fresh bleeding from the throat, whether or not this has stopped when the patient presents, should be admitted for observation for around 24 hours.

-A small, self-limiting bleed may often be a prelude to a larger bleed (a 'heralding bleed') within the next 24 hours.
+A small, self-limiting bleed (a 'herald bleed') may be a prelude to a larger bleed within the next 24 hours.

 Assessment and recognition

-- Bleeding can occur in the first 24 hours following the operation (primary), or later (secondary); patients with secondary bleeds frequently present between five and nine days after their procedure
+- Bleeding can occur in the first 24 hours following the operation (reactive), or later (secondary).
+Patients with secondary bleeds frequently present between five and nine days after their procedure.

-- The cause of secondary post-tonsillectomy bleeding is not clear - there may be infection of the post-op sloughy material in the tonsillar fossa
+- The cause of secondary post-tonsillectomy bleeding is not clear - there may be infection of the sloughy material in the tonsillar fossa

-- Some evidence suggests that the rate of secondary haemorrhage may be related to the technique used (eg cold-steel dissection versus coblation)
+- Some evidence suggests that the rate of secondary haemorrhage may be related to the technique used.

 - Patients will present with either a history of bleeding or with active bleeding from the tonsillar fossa(e).